FabioYyc/-final-project/README.md

 5.Uses descriptive activity names to name the activities in the extracted_data

-6.Remove the speical symbols in the variable names, replaced some abbreviation with words like "time", "freq"
+6.Remove the speical symbols in the variable names

 7.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject, which is named tidy_data